 The overall market model to enable hedging strategies on air travel revenue volatility for airlines, travel agents and financial intermediaries, has not changed.
 In fact, the current climate has been the perfect stress-test for our benchmark production process.
 The Skytra Price Indices have behaved as expected, which is a strong indication that the hedging mechanism would have worked.
 The observed higher volatility of air travel prices as a result of COVID-19 has triggered a significantly increased need for hedging.
 This has heightened the interest and demand for our products and fuels our evaluation of how best to bring these risk management tools to market.

 The COVID-19 global pandemic has motivated Skytra not only to accelerate the time to market, but also to produce additional data products.
 These will leverage Skytra’s immense ticketing database to help the industry make informed decisions based on visible ticket booking trends.
 The whole air travel value chain, including airports, travel agents, airlines and hotels, will be able to use this forward looking data for planning capacity, scheduling and resourcing.
 Research desks and other financial services professionals can also use this data to increase their knowledge of the underlying market in relation to air travel.
 Forward looking booking data will be key to providing transparency and insight into the air travel industry as it returns to normal operation following the COVID-19 crisis.

 Airbus remains fully committed to Skytra’s mission of bringing new risk management tools to the aviation industry and Skytra remains a 100% owned Airbus company.
 We continue to work collaboratively with Airbus, our customers and the wider air travel ecosystem.

 For more information on accessing our indices, or for any other enquires please request a call back from us.

 Reinventing risk management for air travel

-We have exciting developments and announcements for 2020, for early access and updates please submit your email address below.
+We have exciting announcements for 2021.
+For early access and updates please submit your email address below.